pyeventsourcing/esdbclient/README.md

 the position of the recorded event in a "total order" of all recorded events in the database across all streams.
 It is the actual position of the event record on disk, and there are usually large differences between successive commits.
-The sequence of commit positions is NOT gapless.
+In consequence, the sequence of commit positions is not gapless.
+Indeed, there are usually large differences between the commit positions of successive recorded events.

 The "commit position" returned by `append_events()` is that of the last recorded event in the given batch of new events.